code-charity/youtube/README.md

 ## 📝ToDo
-Please spread the word 📣.
 ImprovedTube is the only project of it's kind.
-Other open Youtube Extensions resigned.
+(Other open YouTube Extensions resigned.)
+Please spread the word 📣
 - [ ] **0.
 Documentation Wiki, screenshots, videos** <code> We need to help people learn more about our [80+ features for YouTube](https://github.com/ImprovedTube/ImprovedTube/wiki/Features) _(We did no documentation let alone marketing.
 ImprovedTube can fly much higher through your word of mouth 🌱.
 More popularity will allow us to work on all wishes)._ </code>
 - [ ] **1.
 Code:** [**Bugs🐞**](https://github.com/ImprovedTube/YouTube/issues?q=label%3Abug+sort%3Acomments-desc+is%3Aopen-label%3A_+) <code> *(we aim to offer (small) bounties on issues.
 Please ask)* </code>
 - [ ] **+** [**Feature Requests🌟🧚**](https://github.com/ImprovedTube/YouTube/issues?q=label%3A"Feature%20Request"+sort%3Acomments-desc+is%3Aopen-label%3A_+)